declic29/lusk.bzh-backup/searx/infopage/en/search-syntax.md

 # Search syntax

-SearXNG comes with a search syntax by which you can modify the categories, engines, languages, and more.
+Lusk comes with a search syntax by which you can modify the categories, engines, languages, and more.
 See the {{link('preferences', 'preferences')}} for the list of engines, categories, and languages.